 Although it is wise to prepare for the worst, even the most comprehensive first aid kit is no match for devastating accident injuries.
-If you were hurt in a collision that was not your fault, turn to the Law Offices of Joel W. Baruch, P.C.
+If you were hurt in a collision that was not your fault, turn to the Law Office of Joel W. Baruch, P.C.

 We have a high win rate, and our legal team has litigated more than 200 trials.
 Call 949-864-9662 to schedule a case evaluation with a car wreck attorney in Irvine.

 Read on to learn what you should include in a roadside emergency kit:

 According to Consumer Reports, you should look for a compact dry powder fire extinguisher that is labeled either “2A10BC” or “1A10BC.”
 These units can handle fires caused by combustible liquids and gases, as well as solids like paper and rubber.

 A working flashlight with extra batteries is a must for any emergency kit.
 Even if you end up breaking down in broad daylight, you may need the flashlight to see into various parts of the engine.